element-hq/hydrogen-web/doc/UI/ui.md

 ### Template language

-Templates uses a mini-DSL language in pure javascript to express declarative templates.
+Templates use a mini-DSL language in pure javascript to express declarative templates.
 This is basically a very thin wrapper around `document.createElement`, `document.createTextNode`, `node.setAttribute` and `node.appendChild` to quickly create DOM trees.
 The general syntax is as follows:
 ```js
 t.tag_name({attribute1: value, attribute2: value, ...}, [child_elements]);
 t.tag_name(child_element);